Vegan Gluten-Free Tortillas

 Instructions

-- In a medium mixing bowl, add all the dry ingredients, ensure that the coconut flour is fresh with no lumps, or it wouldn't absorb the water properly.
+- In a medium mixing bowl, add all the dry ingredients and ensure that the coconut flour is fresh with no lumps, or it wouldn't absorb the water properly.

-- Whisk the dry ingredients to evenly combine, then pour in the lukewarm water – think the temperature of a warm bath around 40°C/100°F.
+- Whisk the dry ingredients to combine evenly, then pour in the lukewarm water.
+Think the temperature of a warm bath is around 40°C/100°F.

 - Combine the ingredients using a spoon first, then after 30 seconds, use your hands to knead the dough.
 It's very wet at first and dry as you go.
 It takes about 1 minute of vigorous kneading to form a dough ball.